AlixHenri/SyncWave/readme.md

 # SyncWave
-ENG: This is a simple mobile APP made using the Android Studio IDE as a college project for the Mobile Programming class.
+**ENG:** This is a simple mobile APP made using the Android Studio IDE (with XML and Java) as a college project for the Mobile Programming class.

-PT-BR: Isso é um simples APP mobile feito utilizando a IDE Android Studio como um projeto de faculdade para disciplina de Programação Mobile.
+**PT-BR:** Isso é um simples APP mobile feito utilizando a IDE Android Studio (com XML e Java) como um projeto de faculdade para disciplina de Programação Mobile.

 ## ENG:
 ### Introduction